berzerk0/GitPage/CTFWRITE-ZorZVulnhub.md

 ## Initial Scans

 First thing we will need to do is FIND the box.
 By default, our host only network is set to `192.168.56.0-255`, so we will scan it with nmap.

 `nmap -sn -T5 192.168.56.0/24`

 ![A1](https://i.imgur.com/GowJwKc.png)

-In my case, my box was assigned the IP `192.168.56.102` - normally I go ahead and add this to `/etc/hosts`, but this caused me some trouble this time around, so I opted to just identify it by IP.
+In my case, my box was assigned the IP `192.168.56.102`

+Normally I go ahead and add this to `/etc/hosts`, but this caused me some trouble this time around, so I opted to just identify it by IP.

 We know from the description that the box is running a webserver, but just to confirm this we will run a fast nmap scan.
 We'll also create a new directory to keep ourselves organized.

 `nmap -F -T4 192.168.56.102`